Wednesday, 4 January 2017

 Four stories by Karen Blixen/Isak Dinesen

-Re-reading after some years: Shadows on the Grass, published in the 60s (Penguin).
-The cover illustration is an oil painting by Blixen, of a Somali child who was one of her servants in Kenya.
-She came to realise that he was a mathematical genius.
-When he begged to be to sent to school, she 'scraped the money together', She also bought him a typewriter when he asked for it.
-Many years later, he wrote to thank her and explained that the typewriter gave him a significant advantage when he applied for jobs.
+Re-reading after some years: Shadows on the Grass, published in the '60s (Penguin).
+The portrait on the cover is an oil painting by Blixen, of a Somali child, one of her servants in Kenya.
+Realising he was a mathematical genius, she 'scraped the money together' to send him to school.
+When he asked for a typewriter, she bought it for him.
+Many years later, he wrote to thank her, explaining that the typewriter gave him a significant advantage when he applied for jobs.
 He became a judge.

-She wrote in English, a foreign language for her.
-Are writers for whom English is not the mother tongue more free to write in unusual ways ?
-(Thinking of the Pakistani/British writer Nadeem Aslam, for instance.)
+Blixen wrote in English, a foreign language.
+Do writers whose mother tongue is not English experience more freedom to write in unusual ways?
+(I'm thinking for instance of the Pakistani/British writer Nadeem Aslam.)

 The first for the way the structure represents Berkeley Cole's leisurely, round-about journey: